github/codeql/docs/language/learn-ql/intro-to-data-flow.rst

     Note

     Data flow analysis is used extensively in path queries.
-To learn more about path queries, see :doc:`Constructing path queries <writing-queries/path-queries>`.
+To learn more about path queries, see :doc:`Creating path queries <writing-queries/path-queries>`.

 .. _data-flow-graph: